 Everyone has their optimum work schedule.
 Some people love working early in the morning.
 As an example, here’s what works for me:

 The Morning Burst

-I discovered that the period of time immediately after you get up is when my brain is at its peak.
+I discovered that the period of time immediately after I get up is when my brain is at its peak.
+I basically roll out of bed and start working.
 I am amazed at how much work I can get done during this time.
-(What a shame it was to waste much of this optimum brain time on the morning commute!!)
+What a shame it is for most people to waste this peak brain time on the morning commute!

 The Mid-Day Siesta

 After breakfast and my morning burst of work, I have lunch and take a long break.
 For me, the after-lunch afternoon food coma period has always been my least productive time.
 At work, I’d have to struggle to stay awake with coffee and tea, and get very little done during this time.

 Many cultures in Europe, Latin America, and Asia have “siestas” during this time, and for good reason.
 Several factories that I visited in Asia take 15 minutes after lunch where they turn off the lights and the workers put their heads down on their desks, just like we did pre-school, but it works!

 So, I use this inefficient time to shower, run errands, and do household work.
 These things don’t require a lot of concentration, and they need to be done at some point in the day, so why not in the middle of the day when you’re least productive at work?
 If I’m tired, I’ll sometimes take a power nap.

 After the food coma wears off, I have another burst of productivity in the late afternoon.
 I generally work from around 2 PM to 4 or 5 PM in the afternoon.